The .phpt file structure

 --INI--

 Sometimes tests rely on having very specific INI settings set.
 In this case you can define any INI settings with the –INI– section.
-Each INI setting is place on a new line within the section.
+Each INI setting is placed on a new line within the section.

 --INI--